morucci/repoxplorer/README.md

 ### Run tests

-Unittests require a local ElasticSearch server accessible on the default port 9200/tcp.
+The unittest suite requires a local ElasticSearch server accessible on the default port 9200/tcp.
 RepoXplorer is tested with ElasticSearch 2.x.
 No specific configuration is needed.
-Unittests use specific indexes destroyed and re-created at each run.
+The suite uses specific indexes destroyed and re-created at each run.

 ```Shell
 tox